 In ArcGIS Pro, you can use geoprocessing tools to perform spatial analysis and manage your GIS data.
 ModelBuilder is used to create, edit, and manage geoprocessing models that automate those tools.
 Models are workflows that string together sequences of geoprocessing tools, feeding the output of one tool into another tool as input.
 ModelBuilder can also be thought of as a visual programming language for building workflows.

-To build a geoprocessing model in ModelBuilder, add tools and data to a model, and then make connections between them to establish the order of execution.
+To build a geoprocessing model in ModelBuilder, add tools and data to a model, and make connections between them to establish the order of execution.

-- On the Analysis tab in the Geoprocessing group, click ModelBuilder.
+- On the Analysis tab, in the Geoprocessing group, click ModelBuilder.

 - To add data to your model, drag layers from the map Contents and datasets from Project into the model.

 The layers and datasets are added to the model and display as input data variables.